pascium/thelazynfter/content/learn/is-screenshotting-nfts-illegal.md

 ---
-title: "Is Screenshotting NFTs Illegal"
+title: "Is Screenshotting NFTs Illegal?"
-description: "Generally speaking, taking a screenshot or selling of digital assets that is not yours can be considered infringement.
-This is illegal in most jurisdictions."
+description: "If you are wondering whether or not it is illegal to screenshot an NFT, this article will hopefully clear things up for you."

 type: "article"
 layout: "trend"

 date: 2022-07-03T14:23:29+02:00
-mod_date: 2022-07-03T14:23:29+02:00
+mod_date: 2022-07-24T14:59:29+02:00
 thumbnail: "img/blog/screenshot_nft.webp"
 thumbnail_alt: "screenshot nft"
 ---